1. The Wild Atlantic Way.

 3. Adventure and Outdoor activities.

 From some of the best surfing spots in Europe, to kayaking, stand up paddle boarding, deep sea angling, boat trips, golfing and fishing.
 Take on North Mayo’s outdoor challenges amidst a stunning backdrop of the Atlantic, mountains, rivers and lakes.
-This June will see the beginning of the Regatta Sea festival in Ballina with many more adventures in store for you to take on in 2015.
+From the Belderrig Bronze Man triathlon (open to men and women) to the Giro de Baile cycle sportive and lots more there will be many adventures in store for you to take on in 2018.

 You’ve heard of the cliffs of Moher right?
 But what you probably didn’t know is that Mayo North also has some of the most spectacular coastal views and cliffs in Ireland.
 From the oldest Neolithic site in the world at Ceide Fields to the famous Downpatrick Head in Ballycastle, a signature point on the Wild Atlantic Way, there is much to explore around our towering cliffs.
 Explore the archaeology of Belderrig through to the historic town of Killala (which has a gigantic round tower): a key historical town famous for the march of General Humbert and his French forces.